EtherealEngine/etherealengine-docs/docs/03_manual/04_host/02_adminPanel/03_projects.md

   Unique and identifiable name given to the project.

 - **Version**:
-  Version of the engine that the project supports.  <!-- TODO: Is this correct? -->
+  Version that is listed in the `package.json` file of the project.

 - **Commit SHA**:
   `git` commit hash/ID that the project is tracking.